Parent mental health

 Rationale

-Parental distress may be associated with their infant’s illness severity during the neonatal period (1,18), and lack of maternal role fulfillment.
-(4) Rehospitalisation (4) and concerns about the child’s development (19) may be a further source of distress.
-Parental distress appears to be lessened under conditions of high social support (18,20), a higher level of education/SES, and in the presence of effective coping strategies and a positive developmental outcome for the child.
-(2) Low social support in combination with developmental difficulties in the child are particular risk factors.
-(18) Parent mental health is related to infant development and health, mediating child outcome (1,21), and parent mental health indirectly affects child development via parent-child interaction.
-(19) Post-NICU developmental interventions such as maternal infant transaction programme (MITP) (22,23) and infant behavioural assessment and intervention programme (IBA-IP) (24,25) seem to improve child cognitive development through sensitive parenting and improved parent-child interactions.
-(26) Post-NICU interventions that pay attention to parent mental health (22,27,28) seem effective in improving parent mental health.
+Parent mental health should be regarded in the context of the child’s developmental progress.
+It is related to infant development and health, mediating child outcome (2,29–31) and can indirectly affect child development through its impact on parent-child interaction.
+(2,3,21,33) Parental distress has been associated with infant’s illness severity (2,26,30), lack of maternal role fulfilment and rehospitalisation (5) and concerns about the child’s development.
+(32,34) Parental distress is buffered under conditions of high social support (26,35), a higher level of education/SES, and in the presence of effective coping strategies and a positive developmental outcome for the child.
+(3) Low social support in combination with developmental difficulties in the child are risk factors.
+(26) Post-NICU interventions such as maternal infant transaction programme (MITP) (36,37) and infant behavioural assessment and intervention programme (IBA-IP) (38,39) improve child cognitive development through sensitive parenting and improved parent-child interactions.
+(40) There are targeted post-NICU interventions (36, 41–43), and a web-based intervention (44), that effectively pay attention to parent mental health.

 Benefits